OmarCloud20/CDKTF-Tutorial/README.md

 ## Step 5: Deploying a Lambda Function URL using CDKTF

 CDKTF is a great tool to provision AWS resources.
 We have already created an S3 bucket and DynamoDB table in the previous section.
 In this section, I will show you how to create a Lambda function using CDKTF with function url enabled.
-The lambda will host a simple static web page, and well configure the function url as an output.
+The lambda will host a simple static web page, and we'll configure the function url as an output.
 The process requires creating an IAM role and attaching a policy to the role.
 I will also introduce you to multiple concepts in CDKTF.

 In this section, I will cover the following topics: